-There are authorized to be appropriated for the Central Intelligence Agency Retirement and Disability Fund for fiscal year 1991 \$164,600,000.
+There is authorized to be appropriated for the Central Intelligence Agency Retirement and Disability Fund for fiscal year 1991 the sum of \$164,600,000.

 SEC.
 302. CIA FORMER SPOUSE QUALIFYING TIME.

 Section 204(b) of the Central Intelligence Agency Retirement Act of 1964 for Certain Employees (50 U.S.C.
 403 note) is amended by inserting before the period at the end of paragraph (4) "during the participant's service as an employee of the Central Intelligence Agency".